EldrexDelosReyesBula/PapyrusJS/docs/advanced/architecture.md

-# Monorepo Architecture & Builds
+# Architecture & Builds

 Papyr.js is managed as a monorepo workspace.
 This allows publishing the core framework alongside modular subpackages.

-The monorepo configuration is defined in the root [package.json](file:///c:/Users/Eldrex/Downloads/Papyr.js-main/Papyr.js-main/package.json) and built using the compiler script [build.js](file:///c:/Users/Eldrex/Downloads/Papyr.js-main/Papyr.js-main/build.js).
+The papyr configuration is defined in the root [package.json](package.json) and built using the compiler script [build.js](build.js).

 ---